Where does the Dajani Peace Plan stand on the main issues?

 The Dajani Peace plan (by Dr. Mohammed S. Dajani Daoudi) offers original yet simple solutions for the most contentious issues in the Israeli-Palestinian conflict including: settlements, the status of Jerusalem, the rights of minorities in Israel and an independent Palestinian state.

 "The time for Wasatia, moderation in religion and diplomacy has come."

 Dr. Mohammed Dajani Daoudi

 Two peoples in two states in a shared homeland

-A sovereign, independent, and secular State of Palestine will be established in the West Bank and Gaza Strip next to a sovereign, independent, and Jewish state of Israel.
+A sovereign, independent, and democratic Arab State of Palestine will be established in the West Bank and Gaza Strip next to a sovereign, independent, and democratic Jewish state of Israel.
 Formal statehood will end the occupier-occupied relationship between the two peoples of Palestine and Israel.

 Israel will recognize the Holy Land as the homeland of the Palestinian people, and Palestine will recognize the Holy Land as the homeland of the Jewish people.